 - Remove the positive cable from the terminal.

 - Stow the charger out of the weather to encourage a long usable life.

-And your on your way!!
-As I mentioned before, run the engine for about twenty minutes to get a good charge on the battery before shutting it off.
+And you're on your way!!
+As I mentioned before, run the engine for about 20 minutes to get a good charge on the battery before shutting it off.